Schnapps: Liqueur

 Many liqueurs referred to as schnapps, but distinct from fruit brandies, are created by the addition of herbal or fruit flavors to a neutral spirit by various methods.
 The neutral spirit used can vary by location and tradition.

 The most popular schnapps in the UK is peach schnapps.
-It can be enjoyed in many ways; most prefer it on the rocks or mixed with other drinks to form a variety of cocktails.
+It is consumed in a variety of ways, such as on the rocks, or mixed with other drinks to form a variety of cocktails.
 It is made by adding peach flavouring to a neutral grain spirit.
 It is typically clear and has a strong, sweet taste.
 It became popular in the UK in the 1970s and 1980s.
 The leading brand is Archers, but some large supermarkets do have their own branded peach schnapps, which is sold at a reduced price.
 Archers peach schnapps is more similar to the American style of schnapps.

 Kräuterlikör (herbal liqueur) is similar to Italian amaro.
 Well-known brands include Jägermeister, Underberg, Kuemmerling, Killepitsch, and Wurzelpeter.

 American

 An inexpensive, heavily sweetened form of liqueur is made in America by mixing neutral grain spirit with fruit syrup, spices, or other flavors.
 Referred to as "schnapps", these are bottled with an alcohol content typically between 15 and 20% ABV (30–40 proof), though some may be much higher.
 Schnapps, specifically peach and peppermint schnapps, exploded in popularity in America in the 1980s.

+An Aber Gut (German for "but good") is a traditional Wisconsin cocktail made with a shot of brandy topped off with a splash of (usually peppermint) schnapps.
+It is popular in the fall and winter for its apparent warming properties, and a similar drink is found in Minnesota called a Snowball.